* Cumulative radiation from Japan is one-tenth of Chernobyl

 * Serious damage to soil, ecosystem, water, food - expert

-* Long-term health monitoring needed for survivors, plant workers
+* Long-term health monitoring needed for survivors, plant

 By Tan Ee Lyn